Seema Bhatnagar: Personal life

-Bhatnagar was born in the city of Lucknow, Uttar Pradesh, India and is the eldest daughter of to Ram Chandra Srivastava (1940-1999), who was Associate Director with Defence Research and Development Organisation and Meera Srivastava.
+Bhatnagar was born in Lucknow, Uttar Pradesh, India and is the eldest daughter of to Ram Chandra Srivastava (1940-1999), who was Associate Director with Defence Research and Development Organisation and Meera Srivastava.
 Her younger brother is heading IT Operations in a MNC, and a youngest sister is a physiotherapist.

-Seema is married to an IT Consultant, and they together have one son and one daughter.
+Seema is married to an IT consultant, and they together have one son and one daughter.